-The proposed rule change would require that the chairperson write the explained decision.
-The original proposal contemplated that any of the arbitrators, or all of them, might draft the decision.
-Many commenters on the original proposal were concerned that poorly written decisions might harm the public's perception of arbitration, or increase the likelihood of a party successfully vacating an award.
+The new proposed rule change would require that the chairperson write the explained decision.
+The original proposed rule change contemplated that any of the arbitrators, or all of them, might draft the decision.
+Many commenters on the original proposed rule change were concerned that poorly written decisions might harm the public's perception of arbitration, or increase the likelihood of a party successfully vacating an award.
 To address these concerns, the rule would require that the chairperson write the decision.